 - Add-on plugins for tickets sales (ETP), frontend event submissions (community events) & more

 We’ll be releasing both a paid (“pro”) version of the plugin along with an open source (“lite”) version that will serve to replace its now unsupported counterpart The Events Calendar.
 You can expect more details on both releases in the coming weeks and months.
-Your best bet for hearing about those — as well as beta testing opportunities and other promotions & product news — is to either sign up with your email address on the form below (we won’t spam you) or monitor the ECP support forums.
-Don’t forget to also check out our Events Calendar Pro FAQ, which is updated with each new release and features answers to some of the more common questions that come up regarding the plugin.
+Your best bet for hearing about those — as well as beta testing opportunities and other promotions and product news — is to either sign up with your email address on the form below (we won’t spam you) or monitor the ECP support forums.
+Don’t forget to also check out our release notes, which is updated with each new release and features answers to some of the more common questions that come up regarding the plugin.